 Property received in distribution of estate may also be subject to transfer tax

-When the property you receive is strictly inheritance, you do not have to pay transfer tax.
+When the property you receive is strictly inheritance, you do not have to pay transfer tax or file a transfer tax return.
 The property is strictly inheritance when the deceased person’s property is distributed such that a beneficiary does not pay any consideration to other beneficiaries using funds that do not belong to the estate, i.e. their own savings or the like.

 Example: Pirkko died unmarried and without children, and she did not leave a will.
 Pirkko’s heirs are her siblings Markku and Kerttu.
 Pirkko’s estate includes a share in a housing company (€200,000), stocks (€150,000) and cash (€50,000).

 The estate in total is worth €400,000.
 For purposes of calculation, both Markku’s and Kerttu’s portion of inheritance is half of the total estate, i.e. €200,000.